snapplers1/ansible-tower-plugin/README.md

 * new java.util.HashMap
 * new java.util.Vector

+Using ansibleTowerProjectSync will require similar script apprivals:
+* method org.jenkinsci.plugins.ansible_tower.util.TowerProjectSync getLogs
+* method org.jenkinsci.plugins.ansible_tower.util.TowerProjectSync isComplete
+* method org.jenkinsci.plugins.ansible_tower.util.TowerProjectSync wasSuccessful

 Please consider if you want these options added and use at your own risk.

 ## Expanding Env Vars

-The fields passed to Tower (jobTemplate, extraVars, limit, jobTags, inventory, credential) can have Jenkins Env Vars placed inside of them and expanded.
+The fields passed to Tower (project, jobTemplate, extraVars, limit, jobTags, inventory, credential) can have Jenkins Env Vars placed inside of them and expanded.
 For example, if you had a job parameter as TAG you could expand that in the Extra Vars like this:
 ```yaml
 ---
 my_var: "$TAG"